dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-You can use 'this' keyword inside all callback options.
-It refers to the instance object.
+You can use `this` keyword inside all callback options.
+It refers to the `instance` object.

 ### onInit